 Don’t panic though, it has since been resolved and although a little wobbly at times, it is perfectly safe!
 It also makes for some incredible London photo opportunities.

 For all the Harry Potter fans, you may recognise Millennium Bridge from the opening scene of Harry Potter and the Half-Blood Prince.
 This is one of many locations for Harry Potter in London.
 If you want to make sure you don’t miss any, then book a Harry Potter Walking Tour.

 St. Paul’s Cathedral

 As you cross over Millennium Bridge, you cannot miss St. Paul’s Cathedral!
 Its beauty is breathtaking and I recommend walking all around the outer perimeter to marvel at the intricacies and grandeur of the building.

 I’d recommend further exploring the depths of this grand building by visiting inside.
-Again, if you have a London Pass, entrance to St Paul’s is included.
-However, you can buy fast track passes online which are cheaper at £17 than buying them on the day.
+Again, if you have a London Pass or Go City Pass, entrance to St Paul’s is included.
+However, you can buy tickets online which are cheaper at £20.50* than buying them on the day.